OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 Practically, some browsers will cause issues with a TOO_MANY_REDIRECTS error - but the standard is silent on that.
 It is likely that old / non-evergreen browsers may cause some issues.

 ### **Can refresh token be issued without an HoK mechanism to avoid impacts on member and would it be in compliance with FAPI?**
-### **CIf a refresh token is issued with MTLS HoK, would it force the PSU to re-authenticate?
+### **If a refresh token is issued with MTLS HoK, would it force the PSU to re-authenticate?
 Would this be an acceptable user Journey?**

 When using a refresh token, there should be no expectation on the PSU to re-authenticate each time they access token is renewed.
 The PSU should only be required to re-authenticate with their ASPSP within a 90 day period, and in this instance, TPPs are expected to use the “refreshing AISP access” journey in the CEGs.